kmellach/Playwright-Test-Framework/README.md

 **Project Overview**

-This project is a UI test automation framework built using Playwright with TypeScript.
+This project is a UI test automation framework (for now) built using Playwright with TypeScript.
 It automates key user flows such as User Registration and User Login for a web application.

 The framework follows the Page Object Model (POM) design pattern to ensure clean code structure, reusability, and easy maintenance.